 Florida is a no-fault divorce state.
 Under Florida law, at least one spouse must be a Florida resident for the six months prior to filing.
 Military members stationed at Patrick SFB can meet this requirement even if their home of record is in another state.

 Florida uses a set formula to calculate child support based on both parents’ incomes, the number of overnights each has with the child, and specific child-related expenses.
-For servicemembers, your Leave and Earnings Statement (LES) is the key document, as it includes:
+For servicemembers, your Leave and Earnings Statement (LES) is the key document, as it includes Basic Pay, BAH, BAS, and special pays.
+We ensure your order reflects your true income and complies with Florida law and military guidelines.

-Military service can make custody arrangements more complicated.
-Florida requires a detailed Parenting Plan in all cases, which for servicemembers should address:
+Florida requires a detailed Parenting Plan in every case, which for servicemembers should address:

 Military retirement benefits are often one of the largest marital assets.
 We handle all aspects of division, including: